Mission Statement:

-A Holistic Approach to Closing the Achievement GapA 10-year Ongoing Independent Research Project
+A Holistic Approach to Closing the Achievement GapA 16-year Ongoing Independent Research Project

 Parent Empowerment "You cannot expect a parent, who harbors ill-feelings about education, to automatically feel good about a system she does not trust.
 A part of your parent "Involvement," should, therefore, include "Parent Empowerment," and "Cognitive-Reshaping."
 Wes Hall, CEO, Institute for Student Empowerment.
 During a session with a Superintendent, and his teachers, we witnessed an interesting exchange.
 The Superintendent, was trying to help his teachers understand the value of calling each of their parents, via telephone.
 There was obvious push-back, both subtle and audible.
 The teachers viewed the calling of each parent as another task being piled upon their already full desks.
 Our research revealed, the more challenging the student, the more necessary it is to develop relationships and allies.
 The parent must become the teacher's ally.
 And, oft-times it is the role of the teacher to help the parent understand that dual-partnership.
 Our parent "Empowerment Sessions," inspire parents to get involved in the academic excellence of their child.
 Through a process we deem, "Cognitive Reshaping," we shift the academic environment from adversarial, to advantageous.
 We walk parents through a few simple processes that includes their personal and professional development.
 We help the parent understand the importance of, "Co-Evolving," with their child, and why life-long learning on their part, provides a visual that speaks much louder than words.
-Click here to learn more about our parent engagement workshops Teacher Development: Our years of classroom observation, reveal recurring patterns of behavior that contribute to power struggles, disciplinary challenges, absenteeism, disengagement, and dropout.
-The #1 factor contributing to negative student/teacher interaction is the lack of building effective relationships.
-Relationship building training, does not work when approached as a means to "Make" a teacher develop good relationships with students.
-Our workshops are designed to be teacher-friendly and classroom-ready.
-We recognize the full range of responsibilities each teacher is charged with and respectfully tailor workshops accordingly.
-We recognize the limited number of classroom hours committed to behavior modification training, each teacher receives en-route to their teaching credential and intentionally program strategies that help identify, address, modify, and redirect, challenging student behavior, into our workshops.
+Click here to learn more about our parent engagement workshops Teacher Development: Our years of classroom observation have uncovered consistent patterns of behavior that fuel power struggles, disciplinary issues, absenteeism, disengagement, and ultimately, dropout rates.
+The #1 factor contributing to negative student-teacher interactions?
+A lack of effective relationship-building.
+Traditional relationship-building training often falls short when it's framed as a way to "force" teachers to bond with students.
+Our workshops take a different approach—they are teacher-friendly, classroom-ready, and tailored to the full range of responsibilities that teachers face daily.
+We respect the demands on educators' time and design our programs to be practical and adaptable.
+Understanding that behavior modification training is often minimal during teacher credentialing, we incorporate targeted strategies that help teachers identify, address, and redirect challenging student behavior.
+Our workshops empower teachers with the tools they need to foster positive relationships, creating environments where both students and educators thrive.
 "I should have received this training much earlier," A teacher, who went through our training.
-Although we are "Relational" beings, that does not make for expert relationship builders.
-When teachers receive professional relationship building training, they are more equipped to handle negative classroom challenges, reduce personal stress associated with negative encounters, and more prone to consistently produce positive outcomes between them and their students.
-For more information about our 'Relationship Building, workshops Click Here Click file below to read a letter from a principal, who participated, with his team, in one of our sessions.
+While we are naturally "relational" beings, that doesn’t automatically make us expert relationship builders.
+When teachers receive professional relationship-building training, they become far better equipped to handle classroom challenges, reduce the personal stress and trauma that come from negative encounters, and consistently create positive outcomes with their students.
+With the right training, teachers can transform their classrooms into environments where both they and their students excel.
+For more information about our 'Relationship Building, workshops Click Here Click file below to read a letter from a principal, who participated, with his team, in one of our sessions. ![]()

 |